 It was that moment that Jewel made the decision to take back control of her life.
 As an educator, she began as she would instruct anyone else, with research.
 She attended a weight loss seminar and began reading up on weight loss surgery.
-Everything she read regarding bariatrics in Mississippi, outcomes and success rates led her to Dr. Avara and the South Mississippi Surgical Weight Loss Center.
+Everything she read regarding bariatrics in Mississippi, outcomes and success rates led her to Dr. Avara and Singing River Weight Loss Center.

 In July of 2014, Jewell met Dr. Avara who set her on a path to success.
 While bariatric surgery would be a part of the plan, it was one component of many.
-The comprehensive weight loss program at South Mississippi Surgical Weight Loss Center is focused on addressing obesity with modern treatment strategies, research and education.
+The comprehensive weight loss program at Singing River Weight Loss Center is focused on addressing obesity with modern treatment strategies, research and education.